-Agency law deals with the relationship between an “agent,” a person that acts on behalf of another person, company, or government, usually called the “master” or “principal.”
-An agency relationship forms when a principal asks an individual to act with authority on behalf of the principal and the action of the agent may bind the principal in some way.
+New York Agency law deals with the relationship between an “agent,” and a “principal.”
+An agency relationship forms when a principal asks an individual to act on behalf of the principal and the action of the agent may bind the principal in some way.
 Agency, in short, is a fiduciary relationship where an agent acts for a principal subject to control of the principal.

-However, where an agent lacks actual authority or the issue is in doubt, s/he may nonetheless bind a principal to a contract if the principal has created the appearance of authority, also referred to as “apparent authority,” leading the other contracting party to reasonably believe that actual authority existed.
+However, where an agent lacks actual authority or the issue is in doubt, s/he may nonetheless bind a principal t if the principal has created the appearance of authority, also referred to as “apparent authority,” leading the other contracting party to reasonably believe that actual authority existed.
 This exists to protect third parties who would otherwise incur losses.

 Agents may also possess “inherent authority,” which is derived solely from the agency relationship itself and exists for the protection of persons harmed by or dealing with the agent.
 This power arises only if required for the agent to exercise some actual authority granted by the principal.
 For example, if a principal grants power to do some action, but doing that action requires doing something related or conditional to that action, then the agent acquires inherent authority to the related or conditioned action on behalf of the principal.